 Moderate based on length and gently rolling hills

-Approximately 4.6 miles, where it connects with Douglas County’s Swallowtail Trail.
+Approximately 4.6 miles, where it connects with Douglas County’s Swallowtail Trail and onto Ringtail Trail.
 Connections can lead to the Pike National Forest’s Indian Creek Trailhead, the Colorado Trail, and Roxborough State Park trails

-Hiking and horseback riding; NOTE: Colorado Division of Wildlife regulations prohibit bicycles and dogs at Sharptail Ridge Trailhead or on the Sharptail Ridge Trail.
+Hiking and horseback riding; NOTE: Colorado Parks and Wildlife regulations prohibit bicycles and dogs at Sharptail Ridge Trailhead or on the Sharptail Ridge Trail.

 Log-cabin style group picnic shelter, port-a-potty, interpretive signs, benches, water spigot, parking for cars and 7 horse trailers (15 with over flow); hitch rails, dirt surface parking lot.